People

 Anne Beaudreau, Associate Professor

 Anne and her team conduct collaborative, interdisciplinary research to understand how fisheries social-ecological systems and coastal communities respond and adapt to environmental, regulatory, and social change.
-We draw approaches and perspectives from diverse knowledge systems and disciplines, including fisheries science, ecology, anthropology, and geography.
-Major research foci include: responses of marine and estuarine fishes and ecological communities to environmental drivers; harvesters’ perceptions of and responses to environmental and regulatory change; stewardship and community engagement in fishery management and conservation; and resource portfolios and resilience of fisheries systems.
+We draw approaches and perspectives from diverse knowledge systems and disciplines, including fisheries science, ecology, anthropology, geography, and policy science.
+Major research foci include: stewardship and community engagement in fishery management and conservation; harvesters’ perceptions of and responses to environmental and regulatory change; resource portfolios and resilience of fisheries systems; and responses of marine and estuarine fishes and ecological communities to environmental drivers.

 Curriculum Vitae